HomeDing/homeding.github.io/boards/bulb.md

 ![bulb](/boards/bulb03.jpg "w200")
 ![bulb](/boards/bulb04.jpg "w200")

-It is almost impossible to open this bulb and get access to the programming signals without breaking the housing.
+It is almost impossible to open this kind of a bulb and get access to the programming signals without breaking the housing.

 I used a programming setup for ESP-01 boards with some wires that can be soldered easily to the connectors of the module with the ESP8266.

 On the bottom side the signals VCC(3.3V), GND, RX and TX are available.
 The RESET and FLASH signals are available on 2 connectors on the bottom side.

 ## Configuration bulb with PWM based LED driver